Russ Harvey Consulting - Computer and Internet Services

 There are issues with security when using free WiFi unless you're also using a VPN.

-There are issues with many VPNs (many of these companies are linked and some have shady histories).
-Essentially you're hiding your activity from your ISP but are now trusting your VPN not to share that information.
+There are issues with many VPNs (many of these companies are cross-linked and some have shady histories).
+Essentially you're hiding your activity from your ISP but instead trusting your VPN not to share that information.

 Windows 10 now has a VPN button in the Action Center that appears when you click the Notifications button.